 The estimation is carried out by using theoretical evaluations and predictive models able to simulate pollutants dispersion and transport in the atmosphere and estimate their concentration levels on the ground.
 In order to verify compliance with air quality standard simulated ground level concentration must be properly composed with existing air quality background levels, obtained through proper analysis on the current air quality (before operation situation) to be gained through existing ambient air monitoring network.

 Assessment of impacts on air quality may lead to identification of proper mitigation actions to be considered in the project design.

-The process of air pollution modelling operates in 4 stages (data input, dispersion calculations, deriving concentrations, and analysis).
-The accuracy and uncertainty in each stage must be known and should be evaluated to ensure a reliable assessment of the significance in any potential adverse effects.
+The process of air pollution modelling operates in 4 parts (data input, dispersion calculations, determining concentrations, and analysis) (data input, dispersion calculations, deriving concentrations, and analysis).
+To achieve a meaningful evaluation of the importance of any potential harmful effects, the accuracy and uncertainty in each stage must be recognized and assessed

 Our integrated strategy combines a wide variety of services to assist our clients in meeting statutory obligations as well as their own internal goals

 We provide a variety of air quality modeling services using EPA, Guideline models namely AERMOD, ISC3, ISCE-Prime, AERSCREEN, SCREEN3 as well as specialized use models like SDM, AFTOX, and CALINE.